Angelique Bouchard Collins: Original history

-During the early spring of 1968, Angélique changed her name to Cassandra Blair, and became the second wife of Roger Collins.
+During the early spring of 1968, Angélique changed her name to Cassandra Blair, and became the second wife of Roger Collins (Louis Edmonds).
 Roger introduced his new bride to his family.
 She received a lukewarm welcome and Barnabas (who immediately recognized his former estranged wife) never doubted her true identity.
 Later, throughout the first year of their marriage, the happily married couple grow further and further apart.
-As Roger begins to realize his mistake in marrying "Cassandra", Angélique has affairs with multiple men - most notably Tony Peterson - of whom Elizabeth Collins Stoddard finds in the middle of one such affair and threaten to tell Roger.
+As Roger begins to realize his mistake in marrying "Cassandra", Angélique has affairs with multiple men - most notably Tony Peterson (Jerry Lacy) - of whom Roger's sister Elizabeth Collins Stoddard (Joan Bennett) finds in the middle of one such affair and threaten to tell Roger.
 However, before having the chance to expose "Cassandra", Angélique hexes Elizabeth with a spell that surrenders her into a deathlike state.
 Believing her to be dead, the Collins family unknowingly buries Elizabeth alive.

-She is destroyed by the Ghost of Reverend Trask, but is brought back from the dead and cursed as a vampire by Nicolas Blair.
-She attacks Joe Haskell on orders from Nicolas, and turns him into her slave.
+Angélique is destroyed by the ghost of Reverend Gregory Trask (Lacy), but is brought back from the dead and cursed as a vampire by Nicolas Blair (Humbert Allen Astredo).
+She attacks Joe Haskell (Joel Crothers) on orders from Nicolas, and turns him into her slave.
 Then when Nicolas tells her she can have Barnabas, she no longer wants Joe and quits summoning him.
 She then turns on Barnabas and she bites him several times and turns him into her slave.

-Angelique traveled back to 1897 in order to further torment a time-traveling Barnabas.
-Initially a villain once more, she falls in love with Quentin Collins, and eventually becomes a firm ally in the enduring war against Andreas Petofi.
+Angélique traveled back to 1897 in order to further torment a time-traveling Barnabas.
+Initially a villain once more, she falls in love with Quentin Collins (David Selby), and eventually becomes a firm ally in the enduring war against Andreas Petofi (Thayer David).

-Angelique's next storyline comes when she is discovered retired from witchcraft in 1970.
-After her marriage to Skyler Rumson, Angelique desired to live a normal life by renouncing her powers.
-After her encounter with Julia Hoffman, she claimed not be interested in the Collins family any longer.
+Angélique's next storyline comes when she is discovered retired from witchcraft in 1970.
+After her marriage to Schuyler "Sky" Rumson (Geoffrey Scott), Angélique desired to live a normal life by renouncing her powers.
+After her encounter with Julia Hoffman (Hall), she claimed not be interested in the Collins family any longer.
 However, after the rise of the Leviathans, Barnabas sought her assistance and begged her for help.
-Though hesitant to practice magic again, Angelique reluctantly agreed.
-After the discovery of her husband’s allegiance to the Leviathans, Angelique abandoned Sky and took refuge in Collinsport at The Old House.
+Though hesitant to practice magic again, Angélique reluctantly agreed.
+After the discovery of Sky's allegiance to the Leviathans, Angélique abandoned her husband and took refuge in Collinsport at The Old House.

-A post-1795 Angelique is encountered in 1840 by Barnabas during his final TV storyline, where she has no knowledge of future events.
-Initially once more an antagonist, she eventually aids Barnabas against the threat of Judah Zachary and Lamar Trask, losing her powers in the process.
+A post-1795 Angélique is encountered in 1840 by Barnabas during his final TV storyline, where she has no knowledge of future events.
+Initially once more an antagonist, she eventually aids Barnabas against the threat of Judah Zachary and Lamar Trask (Lacy), losing her powers in the process.
 Mortally wounded, she dies in Barnabas' arms, moments before he declares his love for her.